-Wondering what a typical diesel mechanic program is like?
-By the end of this article you’ll understand different types of programs, how long programs last, common courses, class formats and more.
+Wondering what a typical diesel mechanic training program is like?
+By the end of this article you’ll understand different types of programs, how long they last, common courses, class formats, and more.

 Learn more about diesel mechanics and what they do.

 A certificate program gives you everything you need to start out as a successful diesel mechanic.
 Programs at schools like Lincoln Tech and South Texas Vocational College both offer diploma programs that take about a year to complete.
 These programs are designed to quickly get you started in your career.

 On average, associate degree programs last two years.
 Some associate degree programs, however, are shorter.
 For example, the associate degree program from Lincoln Tech lasts about 19 months.
 Associate degree programs are longer because they also cover general education requirements such as English, science, and math in addition to the core career courses.
 The advantage of an associate degree is that it can open up more opportunities for career advancement.

 Generally, you must be at least 18-years-old, though some programs will admit younger students under certain circumstances.
 You should be able to read, write, and understand basic English, and have basic math skills.
 In order to enroll in a diesel mechanic program, you must also have a high school diploma or GED equivalent.
 Many programs require an entrance exam, but some schools may allow you to submit your ACT/SAT scores instead.

 Courses in each diesel mechanic program vary, though most will have the same core classes.
 Some of the most common courses include:

 - Truck operation and safety